votingworks/electionguard-kotlin-multiplatform/README.md

 - EKM further optimizes the Chaum-Pedersen proofs with a space-optimization from [Boneh and Shoup](http://toc.cryptobook.us/) that allows the larger elements-mod-p to be elided from the proofs because they can be recomputed by the verifier.

+- EKM includes a Chaum-Pedersen "range proof", which is a proof that a ciphertext corresponds to a plaintext from 0 to a given constant.
+These are a generalization of the earlier 0-or-1 disjunctive proofs.
+The size of the proof will be linear with respect to the size of the constant, and when the constant is "1", the proof will be the same size as the original disjunctive proof.

+The above changes are consistent with changes that have been proposed for ElectionGuard 2.0.
+The following changes are not:

+- EKM does not use JSON for serialization.
+Instead, it uses [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), a binary format that takes roughly half the space of JSON for the same information.
+EKM includes `.proto` files for all the relevant data formats, which could be adopted by other implementations, making it easier for future ElectionGuard implementations to have compatible data serialization.

 - EKM changes how hashes are computed, defining the result of a hash function as a 256-bit unsigned integer rather than an element-mod-q.
 This simplifies the code